Behaviour Sessions

 Cooperative care:

-Having gained clinical hours with dogs as a General Hospital Assistant (GHA) at Blue Cross, Victoria, Alex recognises that a dog’s emotionality is impacted by their physiological and psychological wellbeing, as well as how much autonomy the dog feels they have.
+Having gained clinical hours with dogs as a General Hospital Assistant (GHA) at Blue Cross, Victoria, Alex recognises that a dog’s emotionality is impacted by their physiological and psychological wellbeing.

 Alex encourages humans to reflect on the ethics behind ‘controlling a dog’, and demonstrates how to provide a dog autonomy and choice when it comes to their behaviour.